Global Hyperbolicity through the Eyes of the Null Distance: Introduction

 \section{Introduction}

 The notion of global hyperbolicity was introduced by Leray~\cite{Ler} in 1952 to prove the uniqueness of solutions for hyperbolic partial differential equations.
-Shortly thereafter, global hyperbolicity entered the field of General Relativity through the proof of the well-posedness of Einstein equations of Choquet--Bruhat~\cite{CB} and the Singularity Theorems of Penrose and Hawking~\cite{HaEl,Pen}.
+Shortly thereafter, global hyperbolicity entered the field of General Relativity through the proof of the global well-posedness of the Einstein equations of Choquet--Bruhat and Geroch~\cites{CB,CBGe} and the Singularity Theorems of Penrose and Hawking~\cites{HaEl,Pen}.
 Via the topological splitting result of Geroch~\cite{Ger} globally hyperbolic spacetimes manifestly settled in Lorentzian Geometry in 1970.

-Spacetimes are time-oriented Lorentzian manifolds $(M,g)$ and are the underlying objects in General Relativity.
+Spacetimes are time-oriented Lorentzian manifolds $(M,g)$.
+They are the geometric objects needed for formulating gravitation in General Relativity.
+Throughout this manuscript, we use the sign convention $(-,+,\ldots,+)$ for $g$ and assume that it is smooth (although $C^2$ is sufficient, and occasionally less).
 Global hyperbolicity establishes a deep link between the topology of $M$ and the causal structure induced by the metric tensor $g$.
-This causal structure is defined as follows: We say that a point $q$ is in the future of $p$, denoted by $q \in J^+(p)$, if there exists a path $\gamma$ from $p$ to $q$ with $g(\dot\gamma,\dot\gamma) \leq 0$ and respecting the time orientation (called a future-directed causal curve).
-Dually, we define the past of $J^-(p)$ as the set of points that can be reached by past-directed causal curves.
+The causal structure is induced on $M$ by causal curves, i.e., locally Lipschitz (with respect to any Riemannian metric \cite{Chr}*{Sec.\ 2.3}, \cite{Bur}*{Thm.\ 4.5}) curves $\gamma$ with $g(\dot\gamma,\dot\gamma)\leq 0$, as follows.
+If $q$ can be reached by a future-directed causal curve from $p$ we say that $q$ is in the causal future of $p$, and write $q \in J^+(p)$ (dually for the causal past $J^-(p)$) or $(p,q) \in \J$.
 Leray's original definition of global hyperbolicity was based on the $C^0$-compactness of the set of causal curves between any two points in a spacetime.
-The modern definition of global hyperbolicity requires compactness of causal diamonds $J^+(p) \cap J^-(q)$ akin to the Heine--Borel property for complete Riemannian manifolds (see \cite[Sec.\ 6.6]{HaEl} and \cite{BeSa2}).
+The modern definition of global hyperbolicity requires compactness of causal diamonds $J^+(p) \cap J^-(q)$ akin to the Heine--Borel property for complete Riemannian manifolds (see \cite{HaEl}*{Sec.\ 6.6} and \cite{BeSa2}).

 \begin{defn} A spacetime $(M,g)$ is called \emph{globally hyperbolic} if it is \emph{causal} (there is no closed causal curve) and all causal diamonds $J^+(p) \cap J^-(q)$, $p,q \in M$, are compact. \end{defn}